jdb/jdb.github.com/concurrent/deferred.rst

 - the event represented by the deferred, and the pending action it fires can be manipulated: stored, listed, passed around, chained or cancelled.
-Take a list of events, it is not difficult to set a callback when the first event, or all events have happened.
+Take a list of events for example: it is straightforward to set a callback when the all events, or the first event have happened.

 Synchronisation
 ---------------